 "It is not to be underestimated how much time you spend talking to clients not only about snow sports but also about everything - remember that there is a lot of time on chairlifts!"

 Tom took to snowboard instructing like a fish to water.
 His natural ability to form close connections with repeat clients lead to him becoming one of the most popular snowboard instructors at the resort.
 He received a lot of good reviews and lesson requests from resort guests, something almost unheard of for junior instructors.

 A favourite on and off the slopes, Tom enjoyed the social aspect of his winter and said the friendships he formed in Nozawa entirely made his time there – he now has a new handful of good friends for life.
 When he wasn’t working, Thomas could be found at Genki Burger or visiting his boys at Sun Yamaki where the “staff are brilliant, and the food is cheap great Japanese food.”

-Despite the work culture challenges, Tom believes his snowboard instructor course with EA was an excellent experience and one he will remember forever.
+Tom believes his snowboard instructor course with EA was an excellent experience and one he will remember forever.

 “Working as an instructor is cool because, if I’m honest, you get to be the big dog on the mountain.
 Since completing my course, my life has changed.
 I am now an exponentially better snowboarder, and I can work anywhere in the world.
 I have made a huge number of friends who I will keep in touch with for the rest of my life.
 I also know that if I want to do more seasons or progress as an instructor through SBINZ, I have that option.”